MyPureCloud/developer-center-blog/source/2021-01-06-introduce-team-members-and-team-roadmap/index.html.md

 ---

 Greetings!
 Wishing you all a happy and peaceful 2021!
-Genesys Developer Engagement team partners with customers developer and the internal teams to bring forward effective ways for utilizing Genesys cloud platform.
+Genesys Developer Engagement team is driven to connect with external customers developer with the collective knowledge of the internal teams to bring forward effective ways for utilizing Genesys cloud platform.
-We are introducing our growing team members who help run the system smoothly.
-We hope to also give you guys some insight into what it is like to be working on our team and at Genesys along the way.
+We are introducing our growing team members who help run the system smoothly on day to day basis.
+We hope to also give you guys some insight into who we are as a team and the features that the team plans to deliver in the upcoming year.

 ### Team Introduction
 Developer Engagement team of five engineers and is growing each day.
-Our goal as a team is to connect the developers using the platform to the experts within the company that will help with great experiences working with the APIs and using and customizing the platform for business needs.
+Our goal as a team is to connect the developers using the platform so that they can be delighted about using our APIs and work together with the developers who build the APIS.
+We are excited to be on this journey with you to customize the platform for your business needs.

 John Carnell, Architect, Team Lead - Developer Engagement
 ![John](johncarnellgenesyscom.png)